seancraven/CDS_book/_sources/Database_Chapter/Database_intro_1.md

 (rd)=
 ### A very short introduction to relational databases
-Relational databases have become ubiquitous in modern-day life, with logins and Airbnb being common uses.
-For this book we build our database and interact with the HITRAN database.

 A relational database is a structured approach to storing data.
 It describes a group of tables that are related together.
 The relationships enable a reduction of data duplication.
-Typically, these databases are interfaced and queried with using [SQL](https://en.wikipedia.org/wiki/SQL).
+Typically, these databases are interfaced and queried with using SQL.
 One of the few programming languages used for about 50 years.
 ```{margin}
 Modern Datatbase applications are oftend distributed over a wide variety of nodes, individual computers, this has a much more complex backend to store partial databases.
 However, many of these formats have a SQL like interface that can be used to abstract away much of the complexity.
 [Apache Spark](https://spark.apache.org/sql/) is a great example of this.
 ```